-One critical GMP is the documentation of how goods are manufactured, especially the ones that can directly impact public health.
-Through a routine document called a “batch record,” businesses can do just that—log how they manufacture consumer goods.
+One critical aspect of GMP is documenting how goods are manufactured, particularly those that can directly impact public health.
+Basically, to achieve this, businesses use a routine document called a batch record.
+This record allows them to log the specific steps involved in manufacturing consumer goods.

 A brief overview of manufacturing batch records

-A batch record is a document that provides details on a manufactured product.
+To track production, a batch record documents key details about a manufactured product.
 It may include information such as:

 - Ingredient lists